Illinois-IoT/main-project/tutorials/day1/day1.md

 ### c) Switching to Event-based GPIO Input

-We want the program to only print out `Button was pushed!` once everytime the button is pushed.
+We want the program to only prints out `Button was pushed!` once every time the button is pushed.
 After all, it is quite strange for there to be multiple `Button was pushed!` printed when you have only pressed the button once.
 This is a result of 'switch bounce'.

 We want to rewrite our program to print a single message whenever the button is pressed rather than continuously outputting a message.
 We can realize this by using GPIO events.